 - low self-esteem.

 In addition to seeing clients privately, I have also volunteered as a counsellor at a number of Edinburgh-based charities.
 These have included: LGBT Health and Well Being, Gay Men’s Health and the PF Counselling Service.

-I am a registered member of the United Kingdom Council for Psychotherapy (UKCP) and a member of the British Psychological Society (BPS).
+I am an accredited member of the UK Council for Psychotherapy (UKCP) and graduate member of the British Psychological Society (BPS).